Free life insurance quotes in minutes

 Should a young single person get life insurance?

 Anyone who has shared debts or someone who relies on their income should consider getting life insurance.
 If you’re young and single this might not be your case.
-However, if there are people in your life who may struggle financially in the event of your death, you should consider getting a life insurance policy.
+However, if there are people in your life who may struggle financially in the event of your death, you should consider getting a life insurance policy and naming them as your beneficiaries.

 References